peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public sealed bool Equals(
         PeterO.Numbers.EInteger other);

-Determines whether this object and another object are equal.
+ Determines whether this object and another object are equal.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>other</i>: Another arbitrary-precision integer.

 <b>Return Value:</b>

- `true`  if this object and another object are equal; otherwise, `false`  .
+ `true` true if this object and another object are equal; otherwise,  `false` false .

 <a id="FromBoolean_bool"></a>
 ### FromBoolean